 Possibilities with Horizon 2020 Health

 Horizon 2020 Health offers opportunities for SMEs as well as large companies, regardless of industry and technological level.
 It offers interesting possibilities for traditional production companies as well as high-tech companies; the key factor is that the company is facing a technological challenge or has a project idea for the solution of a technological/societal challenge.
 With Horizon 2020 Health, the company can receive co-financing from the EU for project research and development.

-The Horizon 2020 Health calls is offered to projects within the following categories (see current calls below):
+The Horizon 2020 Health calls are offered to projects within the following categories (see current calls below):